Skip to main content

 • a product people actually use

-• sponsors who can defend renewal internally
+• sponsors who can defend renewal with their teams

 • capital instruments that are easy to explain